 The use cases for flyers and invitation cards to promote your business are many: from information material for trade fairs and conferences to product data sheets on your business premises to special promotional campaigns.

 Leaflets and postcards are perfect communication tools if you want to spread you message quickly and effectively but you need to prepare them carefully without cutting any corners in the design phase.
+Do you know the difference between Brochures, leaflets and flyers?
+If you don’t, you can find your answer here!

 How to create an effective leaflet in 4 steps